Brilliant music festivals in Hertfordshire in 2026

 - Vibe: one day tribute music festival

-- Family friendly? yes, this festival finishes at a civilised 9pm and there are attractions and music which little kids will enjoy
+- Family friendly?
+Yes, this festival finishes at a civilised 9pm although there are limited stalls for kids

 - Camping: no